Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Endoscopic treatment of peptic ulcer is used as an addition to the ongoing drug therapy for poorly treatable ulcers.
+Endoscopic treatment of peptic ulcer disease is used as an addition to drug therapy for ulcers that are difficult to treat.

 - Overhanging edges.

-- The accumulation of decay products in the cavity of the ulcer.
+- Accumulation of decay products in the ulcer cavity.

-- The absence of an inflammatory reaction around the ulcer as evidence of low regenerative capacity of surrounding tissues.
+- The absence of an inflammatory reaction around the ulcer is evidence of low regenerative capacity of the surrounding tissues.

 - High acidity of gastric juice.